openstack-archive/sahara/doc/source/userdoc/features.rst

 ephemeral drive.
 Using Cinder volumes increases reliability of data which is important for HDFS service.

-User can set how many volumes will be attached to each node in a Node Group and the size of each volume.
+A user can set how many volumes will be attached to each node in a Node Group and the size of each volume.

 All volumes are attached during Cluster creation/scaling operations.